zongyf02/mlax/README.md

 inputs, use [JAX]'s `vmap` or `pmap` transformations.
 This is to offer more flexibility when parallelizing models and when handling different bactch dimensions.
-3. **Loss functions follow their mathematical definitions**: This may cause unexpected behaviours.
-For example, `mlax.losses.categorical_crossentropy` does not clip input predictions, which means predictions containing 0 will result in a NaN loss.
-This is to allow maximum flexibility when doing loss scaling in mixed precision training.

 ## Installation<a id="installation"></a>
 [mlax] is written in pure Python.
 You can install [mlax] using `pip`.